 VOTE FINAL TRANSF.
-Go 1 by proceedings into a scine the QR Barrooks above dehestimated in the source group only introductions and the distinct advances of the distinct science and proceedings and the distinct advances of the distinct advances
+Go 1 by proceedings into a scine the QR Barrooks above dehestimated in the source group only introductions and the distinct advance of the distinct distinct and the source of the distinct advance of the distinct advance of the distinct advance of the distinct and their the translation advance of the distinct advance o

-The nor Boar d of Trustees recommends you vote FOR listed below: each 1. election of ten trustees to serve on the Bo tees: ard of For Against Abstain , 1a.
-Tamara D. Fischer D 0 0 The Board of Trustees recommends you vote FOR the For Against Absta following proposals: 1b.
-Arlen D. Nordhagen D 0 0 2.
-The ratification of the appointment of KPMG LLP as the Company's independent registered public accounting 1c.
+The nor Boar d of Trustees recommends you vote FO listed below: R each 1. election of ten trustees to serve on the Ba tees: pard of For Against Abstain , 1a.
+Tamara D. Fischer 0 0 0 The Board of Trustees recommends you vote FOR the For Against Abstai following proposals: 1b.
+Arlen D. Nordhagen D 0 0 The ratification of the appointment of KPMG LLP as the Company's independent, registered public accounting 1c.
 David G. Cramer 0 0 0 firm for the fiscal year ending December 31, 2023.
 1d.
-Paul W. Hylbert, Jr. 0 0 0 Shareholder advisory vote (non-binding) on the executive compensation of the Company's Named Executive Officers as more fully described in the Proxy Statement.
+Paul W. Hylbert, Jr. Ō 0 0 Shareholder advisory vote (non-binding) on the executive compensation of the Company's Named Executive Officers as more fully described in the Proxy Statement.
 1e.
-Chad L. Meisinger 0 0 0 omena as norse only ordenoide in offer Holy Statement. tf.
-Steven G. Osgood 0 0 0 NOTE: In its discretion, the Proxy holder is authorized to vote and otherwise represent the undersigned on any other matter that may properly come before the meeting or any adjournment 1g.
+Chad L. Meisinger D 0 0 emeta az mere reny accenera in ere reny accenera. tf.
+Steven G. Osgood D 0 0 NOTE: In its discretion, the Proxy holder is authorized to vote and otherwise represent the undersigned on any other matter that may properly come before the meeting or any adjournment 1g.
 Dominic M. Palazzo 0 0 0 or postponement thereof.
 1h.
 Rebecca L. Steinfort 0 0 0 1i.
 Mark Van Mourick 0 0 0 1j.
-Charles F. Wu 0 0 0
+Charles F. Wu D 0 0